List of Legends of Tomorrow characters: Nora Darhk

 Eleanor "Nora" Darhk (portrayed by Courtney Ford; main: seasons 4–5; recurring: season 3; guest: season 7; Madeleine Arthur as young Nora) is the daughter of Damien Darhk who revives her father upon becoming a follower of Mallus.
 She gains magical powers by channeling Mallus.
 During the third season she also temporarily gains the powers of Zari and Amaya's totems.
 Following the death of her father and the defeat of Mallus, Nora voluntarily surrenders to the Time Bureau.

 In season four, Nora begins assisting the Legends and the Time Bureau and eventually develops a romantic relationship with Ray Palmer.
 Nora gains the powers of a fairy godmother when Tabitha tricks her into taking over her powers as well as the burden of having to obey human charges.

 In season five, Nora and Ray get married and leave the Legends after helping them obtain the first piece of the Loom of Fate.

-In season seven, Gideon encounters a memory of Nora at the time when she suffers a virus.
+In season seven, Gideon encounters a memory of Nora while suffering from a virus.